Best Digital Cameras | 2023

 • The 3-way tilting screen may not be to your taste

-Fujifilm undoubtedly had a banner year in 2022, and the fabulous Fujifilm X-T5 closed it out in fine style.
+The exceptional Fujifilm X-T5 is a sublime achievement in camera design, and possibly the best APS-C camera ever made (yeah, we said it).
 A long-awaited successor to the fabulous X-T4, the X-T5 boasts such cutting-edge features as subject-detection autofocus that’s powered by deep-learning AI, meaning it gets better the more you shoot.
 Then there’s also the 40MP resolution, which is ideal for making the most of those tack-sharp Fujifilm X-mount lenses.

 While Fujifilm billed this camera as being all about photographers first and foremost, its video spec is really nothing to sniff at.
 There aren’t many cameras capable of shooting 6.2K video at 30 frames per second in 4:2:2 10-bit colour, with the option to externally record Apple ProRes RAW and Blackmagic RAW codecs.
 Then there’s also that gorgeous Fujifilm design, with loads of physical dials and controls, that simply makes the X-T5 a joyful object to own and use.
 A well-deserved triumph by Fujifilm, and an all-rounder camera for the ages.